Hans Strøm: Topography

 Strøm is particularly known as a topographer, and especially for the model physical and economic description he gave of Søndmør's bailiff's office (1762–69), also called Søndmør's Description.
 In this work he describes how the wave formation and lines of Sunnmøre's mountains were explained by the locals as a result of the Syndfloden's water masses.
 He himself considers it more probable that they are due to rain, but states that the farmers are absolutely right that the ridges are consistently parallel from northeast to southwest, and thus resemble the waves that the northwest wind creates at sea.
 He published a similar work on Eiker: Physisk-Oeconomisk Beskrivning over Eger-præstegield in 1784.
 In Sunnmøre's description, he gave an early account of the construction technique of the Sunnmøre stave churches.
 In Strøm's time, there were still about a hundred stave churches in Norway, but many had disappeared before the mapping and conservation work began in the 19th century.

 Zoological work

 Hans Strøm was the first Norwegian who gave species descriptions for Norwegian animals.
 The results of his research was published as Physisk og Oeconomisk Beskrivelse over Fogderiet Søndmør I–II (Copenhagen, 1762–1766), a work that established his reputation as a scientific authority.
 He followed up this work with a number of articles, particularly where the natural sciences were strongly represented.
-He co-founded the Royal Norwegian Society of Sciences and Letters in 1760, with Gerhard Schoning, the historian, and Johan Ernst Gunnerus, bishop of Trondheim.
+He co-founded the Royal Norwegian Society of Sciences and Letters in 1760, with Gerhard Schoning, the historian, and Johan Ernst Gunnerus, bishop of the Diocese of Nidaros.
 In 1779, Strøm was elected a foreign member of the Royal Swedish Academy of Sciences.
 He was also elected as a member of a number of science academies in Norway, Denmark and Germany.